 To Freeze

-I wrap loaves tightly in foil and place them in an airtight, resealable plastic or freezer bag − for up to two months.
+I wrap loaves tightly in foil and place them in an airtight, resealable freezer bag — for up to two months.
 I squeeze out as much air as possible before sealing the bag.
-Bread is unlikely to spoil in the freezer.
-Naturally, I have experienced a loss of quality over time, depending on the bread’s moisture content and how fresh the bread is before going into the freezer.
+Bread is unlikely to stale quickly in the freezer.
+Naturally, though, I have experienced a loss of quality over time, depending on the bread’s moisture content and how fresh the bread was before going into the freezer.

 The main issue to avoid is freezer burn.
 It is generally caused by food not being securely wrapped in air-tight packaging while stored over longer periods.
 If large ice crystals develop inside the plastic or foil, the texture or taste of the bread may be compromised.
-Should the bread start to smell like other items in your freezer during the thawing process—or become crumbly or breaking apart—it likely is past its prime.
+Should the bread start to smell like other items from your freezer during the thawing process — or become crumbly or breaking apart — it likely is past its prime.

 To Defrost